python-websockets/websockets/docs/howto/upgrade.rst

 The recommended upgrade process is:

-1. Make sure that your application doesn't use any `deprecated APIs`_.
-If it doesn't raise any warnings, you can skip this step.
+#.
+Make sure that your application doesn't use any `deprecated APIs`_.
+If it
-2. Check if your application depends on `missing features`_.
-If it does, you should stick to the original implementation until they're added.
+   doesn't raise any warnings, you can skip this step.
-3. `Update import paths`_.
-For straightforward usage of websockets, this could be the only step you need to take.
+#. `Update import paths`_.
+For straightforward usage of websockets, this could
+   be the only step you need to take.
 Upgrading could be transparent.
-4. Check out `new features and improvements`_ and consider taking advantage of them to improve your application.
+#.
+Check out `new features and improvements`_ and consider taking advantage of
+   them to improve your application.
-5. Review `API changes`_ and adapt your application to preserve its current functionality.
+#.
+Review `API changes`_ and adapt your application to preserve its current
+   functionality.

 In the interest of brevity, only :func:`~asyncio.client.connect` and